Wrapping a vector3 instance in threejs

 However even though things are working the way that I want them to with the euclidean modulo method it is still working in a way that is relative to zero forward rather than in a way that can work with a range that might go into negative numbers.
 Still the general idea of wrapping is there, from here forward I just need to find ways to adjust the range.

-2.1 - Using the distance to method along with euclidean modulo
+2.1 - Using MathUtils.euclideanModulo to create a wrap method

 |